- Say Hello! in the comments at the bottom of the post.

-When funding for that series ended in early 2017, I was no longer able to participate in professional chamber music.
+When funding for that series ended in early 2017, I no longer had the opportunity to participate in professional chamber music at the church.
 So, I decided to go solo on organ and piano.
-During the past two years, I have offered 18 events, mostly solo.
-However, there were a few concerts offering seasonal vocal selections with Chancel Choir members, and even an Irish Sing-A-Long for St. Patrick’s Day.
+In those next two years, I offered 18 events.
+Most were solo recitals, typically about a half-hour in length.
+There also some vocal recitals with Chancel Choir members and even an Irish Sing-A-Long for St. Patrick’s Day.
 If you’d like to see a listing of concerts given under the Curious Squirrel banner, just look for the icon on my Concerts page.